Rhinoplasty & Nose Job Surgery in London

 The swelling will reduce over the first 2-3 months.

-Is nose job surgery painful?Despite popular belief, rhinoplasty surgery involves very little in the way of discomfort.
-This is because the surgeon injects the nose with local anaesthetic before the procedure begins and uses gentle methods to reshape the nasal structure.
-Although there may be some discomfort for first few days, this is often related to swelling and nasal congestion.
+Is rhinoplasty painful?Despite popular belief, rhinoplasty surgery involves very little in the way of discomfort.
+This is because the surgeon injects the nose with a local anaesthetic before the procedure begins and uses gentle methods to reshape the nasal structure.
+Although there may be some discomfort for the first few days, this is often related to swelling and nasal congestion.

 -

 Can I take herbal remedies to speed up the healing process after nose job surgery?Surgeons at Centre for Surgery can prescribe pain medications and antibiotics to prevent infection, but other medications may complicate your aftercare.
 We advise our patients to consult with their surgeon before taking any medications.
-As for herbal remedies, it is best to avoid herbal supplements before as well as after surgery as they their safety and purity are unregulated by the FDA.
+As for herbal remedies, it is best to avoid herbal supplements before as well as after surgery, as their safety and purity may be unregulated in the UK.

 -

-What results can I expect from my nose job ?Initial swelling will subdue within a few weeks and you will start seeing gradual changes in the appearance of your nose, however, it could take up to a year to see the final results of the nose-reshaping surgery.
+What nose job results can I expect?Initial swelling will subdue within a few weeks, and you will start seeing gradual changes in the appearance of your nose, however, it could take up to a year to see the final results of the nose-reshaping surgery.

 -